^

 Interactions with other drugs

-Ramemed increases the effect of alcohol.
+Ramimed enhances the effects of alcohol.

 Storage conditions

-Keep medicines out of the reach of children.
+Medicines must be stored out of the reach of children.

 Shelf life

-Shelf life - up to 2 years.
+Shelf life: up to 2 years.

 Attention!